rscotton/detekt-demo/README.md

-# detekt-demo
+# Detekt Android Boilerplate

 Includes boilerplate configuration to work with [Detekt](https://detekt.dev/) in a Kotlin project.

 ## Usage

-To run "basic" Detekt, execute the following command:
+To run "basic" Detekt, run the following command from the root of this project:

 ```shell
 ./gradlew detekt
 ```

-To run Detekt with [Type Resolution](https://detekt.dev/docs/gettingstarted/type-resolution), execute the following command:
+To run Detekt with [Type Resolution](https://detekt.dev/docs/gettingstarted/type-resolution), run the following:

 ```shell
 ./gradlew detektDebug detektDebugUnitTest detektDebugAndroidTest --continue